oracle-devrel/oci-rag-vectordb/README.md

 [App Pattern: OCI Vision Customized Object Detector in Python](https://www.youtube.com/watch?v=B9EmMkqnoGQ&list=PLPIzp-E1msraY9To-BB-vVzPsK08s4tQD&index=2)

+[This is a tutorial](https://docs.oracle.com/en/learn/oci-opensearch/index.html#introduction) about OCI OpenSearch if you're interested in learning more about vectorization, connecting to the cluster, ingesting data, searching for data and visualizing it.

 ## Physical Architecture

 ![arch](./img/arch.PNG)

 ## Contributing

 This project is open source.
 Please submit your contributions by forking this repository and submitting a pull request!
 Oracle appreciates any contributions that are made by the open source community.

 ## License